opendri/opendri.github.com/guide/chapter4.md

 <p>Implementation by a formal institution **on behalf of** a country is no where near as effective as co-designing and co-deployment **in partnership with** a host government and a larger network of DRM partners.
 Whenever conceivably possible, a slow process of designing and building the data catalogue and collating the data should be done with the client leading the process and formal partners creating the supporting structures.
 Haiti's national mapping agency just launched the new version of a data catalogue in GeoNode, co-designed with the Bank and is now being loaded with fresh data.</p>
 </div>

 Unlike many DRM practices, design in OpenDRI unfolds as iterative discovery.
-OpenDRI tends to bring those who have direct and specific knowledge of the constraints and realities into relationship with those who interpret and write policy.
-In the process, the teams explore faster, cheaper, and simpler ways to collect data while altering the frameworks by which government pursues data sharing.
+It starts with a problem of immediate import  to a *client's* challenge in disaster risk management.
+OpenDRI brings those who have direct and specific knowledge of the problem (including various constraints and realities around solutions) into relationship with those who interpret and write policy around data sharing in the country.
+In the process of exploring the challenge and potential solutions, the teams explore faster, cheaper, and simpler ways to collect data while altering the policy frameworks by which government pursues data sharing.
 In turn, this process opens new possibilities in the minds of the partners,leading to innovation and catalyzing a new cycle to design a novel approach.

 An OpenDRI project will often include both a mix of bottom-up and top-down strategies.
 The former mobilizes champions and communities around the creation of tangible, practical projects that demonstrate what open data can do.
 The latter provides the policy guidance and political cover for open data to emerge in a government context.
 The design of each strategy OpenDRI engagement will generally pull together one or more tactics from a growing toolbox.
 Each is designed to feed into risk assessment; each requires that its work plan; and each requires the other.